Leonard Brumm: Kuwait National Hockey League

 In 1982, while working on a large construction project in Kuwait, Brumm co-founded the Kuwait National Hockey League.
 Upon arriving in Kuwait in 1982, Brumm discovered that Kuwait had a $10-million-dollar ice arena and "4,000 comfortably padded seats."
 He met a Swede, Mike Lundstrom, who had been hired by the Kuwaiti government to develop an Olympic ice hockey team.
 Brumm and Lundstrom decided to form the Kuwait National Hockey League.
 Brumm recalled:"Before the evening was over, I had agreed to help [Lundstrom] organize the 'expat' players from other countries, and somehow we were determined to get an ice hockey league going in the middle of one of the hottest deserts in the world.
 Mike couldn't pay me much by Kuwaiti standards, but it certainly was an opportunity to spend a lot of time in the sixty-five-degree air of the rink, instead of the constant 100 degree-plus temperature outside."

 From 1982 to 1987, he served as the publicity director for the Kuwaiti league and was a player-coach for a team that won three playoff titles in the new league.
 After a game between Brumm's team (made up mostly of Canadians) and a Kuwaiti team turned violent, a member of the Kuwait Sports Committee warned Brumm: "Mr. Brumm, I am here to inform you that any further violence on the part of your team members will leave us no choice but to deport the offending players and you, as their manager, from our country.
 You must get your gangsters under control immediately."
 The threat of deportation, and resulting loss of high-paying jobs in Kuwait, was sufficient motivation for Brumm's players to tone down the rough play.
 Brumm remained in Kuwait, and affiliated with the league, until he returned to the United States in the spring of 1987.

-Later years
+Later years and death

 Brumm was inducted into the Upper Peninsula Sports Hall of Fame in 1992.

 During the 1990s, Brumm was the hockey coach at Brookfield Central High School and Brookfield East High School in Brookfield, Wisconsin.
 He was forced to resign in 1998 at age 71 and subsequently filed an age discrimination lawsuit against the Elmbrook Public School District.

 In 2000, Brumm acquired The Wisconsin Hockey News, serving as the publication's owner and editor.
 He also became the rink manager at the Kenosha Ice Arena in 2004.
 Brumm died in 2006 of pancreatic and liver cancer in Racine, Wisconsin.